 The ability to mitigate threats benefits an enterprise, keeping operations running full-bore despite the risks of using cloud services.
-The main advantages of cloud security boil down to what it prevents: unauthorized users and malicious activity.
-The following are a mix of advantages to implementing a cloud security program.
+The main advantages of cloud security boil down to what it prevents: unauthorised users and malicious activity.
+The following are a mix of advantages to implementing a cloud security programme.

-- Preventing DDoS attacks: With constant monitoring and analysis and mitigation tools, cloud security programs are prepared to stamp out the growing threat of these sophisticated attacks.
+- Preventing DDoS attacks: With constant monitoring and analysis and mitigation tools, cloud security programmes are prepared to stamp out the growing threat of these sophisticated attacks.

 - Protecting data: By separating data from users and applications, sensitive data is pooled in a secure place where access is automatically controlled.

-- Greater visibility: With one integrated cloud security program, IT has a single point from which they can monitor all activity, rather than having to keep an eye on multiple clouds.
+- Greater visibility: With one integrated cloud security programme, IT has a single point from which they can monitor all activity, rather than having to keep an eye on multiple clouds.

 - Higher availability: Due to the redundancies built into cloud security, resources and applications are always on and ready for access.

-- Regulatory compliance: By automatically encrypting data during transmission and controlling access to it when it’s stored, organizations meet DOD and federal regulations.
+- Regulatory compliance: By automatically encrypting data during transmission and controlling access to it when it’s stored, organisations meet DOD and federal regulations.